 Reasons to go for Wisdom Tooth Extraction

 2. Non-infectious diseases may arise with impacted wisdom teeth.
-The fluid filled bloats in the jawbone also known as cyst slowly expand and destroy the nearby jawbone.
-This severe condition leads to removal of wisdom tooth because it is an unbearable condition for the individual.
+The fluid filled bloats in the jawbone also known as cyst slowly expands and destroys the nearby jawbone.
+This severe condition leads to removal of wisdom tooth.
+Since the constant pain is pretty much unbearable for most individuals.

-3. If the teeth are very congested and there is not proper space to clean across wisdom teeth then, the 2nd molar and teeth in front of wisdom tooth may be adversely affected causing bone loss, gum and cavity infections.
+3. If the teeth are very congested and there is no proper space to clean across them.
+Then, the 2nd molar and teeth in front of wisdom tooth may be adversely affected causing bone loss, gum and cavity infections.

 1 .
-In most cases some type of local anesthetic would be given to you to numb the area about to be operated.
+In most cases some type of local anesthetic would be provided before the procedure.

 2 .
-A small incision is created to expose the tooth and its socket.
+The surgeon then creates a small incision.
+Exposing the tooth and its socket.

 3. If the bone is obstructing the removal of the tooth, it will have to be removed first.

-Activity will need to be limited after the surgery, for at least the remainder of the day.
-For the next week or so, you will want to avoid anything too strenuous that could put stress on the weak socket and fresh stitches.
+For the next week or so.
+You will want to avoid anything too strenuous that could put stress on the weak socket and fresh stitches.

-Regardless of what you do to prepare for your wisdom teeth surgery, it is utterly critical that you follow the directions and advice of both your dentist and oral surgeon to guarantee the operation goes smoothly and healing occurs quickly.
+Regardless of what you do to prepare for your wisdom teeth surgery.
+It is utterly critical that you follow the directions of your your dentist or oral surgeon.
+This guarantees the operation goes smoothly and healing occurs quickly.